aws-samples/sample-backstage-aws-terraform-platform/docs/QUICK-START.md

 # Wait for completion (10-15 minutes)
 aws cloudformation wait stack-create-complete --stack-name backstage-platform
 ```

+### Add GitHub Token to Secrets Manager

+After the CloudFormation stack completes, add your GitHub Personal Access Token to the Secrets Manager secret:

+1. Go to **AWS Secrets Manager Console**
+2. Open the secret: `backstage-platform/backstage/secrets`
+3. Edit the secret and update the `GITHUB_TOKEN` field with your GitHub Personal Access Token
+4. Save the changes

+> **Note:** The secret is created by CloudFormation with an empty `GITHUB_TOKEN` value that you need to populate.

 **Resources created:**
 - ✅ RDS PostgreSQL database (AWS-managed password, no manual password needed)